Tips for Older Travelers Going Abroad

 Inform yourself about physical conditions in your destination country, such as the prevailing climate (wet vs. dry), the severity of pollution, the type and prevalence of natural disasters that you should expect.

 Before departure, become fully informed of the possible dangers of contaminated food and water in your destination country.
-Even all but few countries, travelers are at high risk for contracting Hepatitis from contaminated food or drink.
+In all but few countries, travelers are at high risk for contracting Hepatitis from contaminated food or drink.
 Always drink bottled water.
 For complete information on food safety, contact the Centers for Disease Control (CDC) at 1-877-FYI-TRIP (1-877-394-8747) in advance of your departure.
-The website of the U.S. State Department provides detailed information on every destination at http://travel.state.gov/travel.
+The website of the U.S. State Department provides detailed information on every destination at http://www.state.gov/travel/.

 Protect your safety